vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Architecture Goals

 - Be highly available for critical components.
-No one server going offline should impact system availibility.
+No one server going offline should impact system availability.
 - Be scalable both vertically and horizontally.
-Increased activity/load should be easily obsorbed, and unused resources shed when they're not needed.
+Increased activity/load should be easily absorbed, and unused resources shed when they're not needed.

 ## Providers